Nursing (NURS)

 Corequisites: NURS 610.

-NURS 602 Primary Care of the Adult3 Credits
+NURS 602 Primary Care of the Adult 3 Credits

-Exploration of the role of the primary care nurse practitioner in adult health.
+Investigation of the role of the primary care nurse practitioner in adult health.
 Emphasis on clinical presentation, physical examination, diagnostic testing, differential diagnosis, and management of acute and chronic conditions affecting adult populations.
 Application of clinical practice guidelines, inter-disciplinary care, health promotion, and disease prevention in adult patients in the primary care setting.

 Corequisites: NURS 620.

-NURS 603 Primary Care of the Older Person3 Credits
+NURS 603 Primary Care of the Older Person 3 Credits

 Prerequisites: Admission to the MSN or DNP program.